-If your vehicle’s exterior has seen better days or if you simply want to change its look, you can paint or vinyl wrap your car.
+When its time to redo your car’s exterior, you can paint or vinyl wrap your car.
 While painting is still the most popular way to change your car’s exterior, wraps have gained in popularity in recent years due to the incredible array of patterns available (even custom) and the number of shops that now offer wraps.

 Painting and car wrapping can be equally costly endeavors, whether you’re paying someone else to do it or you’re doing it yourself.
 We’ll break down the factors that contribute to your overall bill for painting versus wrapping, including the time cost of being without your car while the work is completed and ways you might be able to save money on each.